-If you haven’t heard of them before, Sfingi Doughnuts are the most delicious fried ricotta doughnuts from Sicily.
-I do think the Italians make the most amazing doughnuts and fried pastries (I also love zeppole which are similar to these) - plus these are much quicker and easier to make than the American version…There’s no yeast, no waiting for them to rise, and they’re light and fluffy from the ricotta.
+If you haven’t heard of them before, Sfingi are the most delicious fried ricotta doughnuts from Sicily.
+I find the Italians make the most amazing doughnuts and fried pastries and these are so good.
+These are much quicker and easier to make than traditional American doughnuts as there’s no yeast, no waiting for them to rise, and they’re light and fluffy from the ricotta.
 So good!

 - They are so quick and easy - unlike other doughnut recipes that use yeast and have long rising times, these can be ready in around 30 minutes.